KeithTheEE/redditPythonHelper/ROADMAP.md

  - [X] (Completed to currently reasonable limits) module folder structure.
 It's a mess, make it easy to work through.
 Each little module could use it's own readme, roadmap, and changelog.
 Especially the more generic and useful functions.

+ - Develop terms for a walk away condition.
+Either End of active development and the bot remains online, end of active development and death of bot, or end of active development and project is passed on to others.
+Terms will almost certainly be changed constantly and the project grows and evolves, but it's nice to have an idea of what I consider to be a "complete" project.